Mental Health and Wellbeing

 Creating a wellbeing booklet so pupils have access to this through the day with a range of activities to support their feelings and mood at that time

-Exercise – pupils going out for walks so they can talk, walk, get some fresh air and vitamin D
+Exercise –Daily mile on non-P.E. days.
+Pupils get the opportunity to talk, walk, get some fresh air and vitamin D

 Yoga in PE lessons

-'Device free time' is scheduled on each timetable- prizes for the best use of this 45 minutes reinforcing the idea of using our time to do something to benefit our wellbeing
+'Device free time' is scheduled on each timetable.
+Prizes for the best use of these 45 minutes reinforcing the idea of using our time to do something to benefit our wellbeing

-Time for a brew lessons- children asked to join the lesson with a cup of tea/hot chocolate to set the climate for mindfulness work
+Time for a brew lesson - pupils asked to join the lesson with a cup of tea/hot chocolate to set the climate for mindfulness work

 Reading short stories which link to SEMH- e.g. The Big Bag of Worries